iitis/iitis-generator/doc/iitis-generator.1.markdown

 advantage of opening a possibility for an external program working on wall clock synchronization parallely to `iitis-generator`.

-Node synchronization is realized during startup, in a master-slave manner, as follows.
+Node synchronization is realized during startup, in a master-slave manner.
 The node with the lowest ID is chosen as the *master*, and all other nodes become *slaves*.
 Master will periodically propose some origin a few seconds ahead the wall clock, until all slaves reply with a positive acknowledgement.

 A reliable wall clock source is required on all nodes.
 Running NTP on each node is enough to have a 1 ms accuracy in a typical LAN environment.